josefmonje/html-css-and-basic-bootstrap/chapter3.md

 ### Recap

-* JavaScript is the programming language of the web browser
+* JavaScript is the programming language of web browsers.
+* JavaScript lets you add interactivity to your website.

 ### Next